 - the Court of Justice;

-To enable it properly to fulfil its task, the Court has been given clearly defined jurisdiction, which it exercises on references for preliminary rulings and in various categories of proceedings.
+The Court of Justice of the European Union has a clearly defined jurisdiction, which it exercises in references for preliminary rulings and in various other categories of proceedings.

 The various types of proceedings before the Court of Justice